 The fusion of the financial market with modern technology benefits companies as w ell as end users by providing them with more personalized experiences.

-In 2022, we can witness a lot of ground-breaking innovations in the field of fintech.
+In 2023, we can witness a lot of ground-breaking innovations in the field of financial technology.
 With numerous companies striving to improve their KPI’s and looking to incorporate advanced tech in their day-to-day operations, companies from the fintech market will flourish.

 Financial industry development will not only mean better profit margins for international mega-corporations but also better user experiences when paying bills and applying for a loan in a bank app, or investing in stocks via an online broker.